sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 Here is what I'll try achieving in this post:

- 1. Present an intuitive definition and understanding of
+ 1. Present an intuitive definition and understanding of centrality measures we see aroud on LN exploreres.
+ 2. Show and calculate those metrics for a simple 5-node graph
+ 3. Thought o

 This is an attemt to define centrality metrics in an intuitive way that would work for even your four legged kid, if you try.
 I'll also add some thoughts on relevance of the metric in context of Lightning network.